About

 6

-I am able to explain to others how natural systems can guide human systems toward sustainability.
+59. I am able to explain to others how learning from nature can make our human systems more sustainable.
 (Skill)

 1: I cannot explain to others how natural systems relate to human systems or support sustainability.

-6: I can clearly and confidently explain to others, using concrete examples, how natural systems can guide human systems toward sustainability, and I do so in practice.
+6: I can clearly and confidently explain to others, using concrete examples, how nature inspires human systems to become more sustianable.

 1